 - Treatments for certain medical conditions (such as chemotherapy)

-- Find moisture-wicking sleepwear: Soaking wet pajamas are never comfortable, so make sure you choose sleepwear made from fabrics that wick moisture away from the body.
+- Wear moisture-wicking sleepwear.
+Soaking wet pajamas are never comfortable, so make sure you choose sleepwear made from fabrics that wick moisture away from the body.
 Cool-jams also offers a wide selection of moisture-wicking sleepwear for both men and women made of our lightweight moisture wicking smart fabric that is designed especially to combat night sweats.
 From lightweight nightgowns for the summer to full-length pajama sets for the winter.